 Executable Code Generation You can quickly generate executable software code from your model elements, using Executable StateMachines.
 The code generated for an Executable StateMachine is based on its language property.
 This might be Java, C, C++, C# or JavaScript.
 Whichever language it is, Enterprise Architect generates the appropriate code, which is immediately ready to build and run.
 There are no manual interventions necessary before you run it.
 For more information, see the Code Generation for Executable StateMachines Help topic.
 Model to Code Transformati ons for HDLs You can not only generate executable software code, but you can generate Hardware Description Languages and Ada from your model elements, for the chips and circuits in system hardware components.
 For more information, see the StateMachine Modeling for HDLs Help topic.
 Parametric Model Simulation Enterprise Architect provides facilities to create Parametric diagrams using the Parametric Diagram Modeling Assistant, and to perform Parametric Model Simulation through OpenModelica.
-Being able to simulate a system through the model is a huge advantage where live-testing would be dangerous (defense systems) or prohibitively expensive (space probes).
-This image shows an Internal Block diagram used in a Parametric Model Simulation.
-The diagram is part of the 'Two Tanks' example that can be found in the 'Systems Engineering > Modelica Examples' section of Enterprise Architect's Example Model.
-Image shows an Internal Block (interprise in the image shows an Internal Block and interprise in the image shows an Internal Block and inter Parametric Simulation Using OpenModelica Help topics.
-Suctors of Su In addition to developing system models System-of-Sy stems Modeling In addition to developing system models, you can also design 'system-of-system' models, or system architectures, using the Unified Profile for DoDAF and MODAF (UPDM) or the Unified Architecture Framework (UAF); these are both accessible through the Systems Engineering Perspective with SysML.
+Being able to simulate a system through the

+model is a huge advantage where

+live-testing would be dangerous (defense

+systems) or prohibitively expensive

+(space probes).

+This image shows an Internal Block

+diagram used in a Parametric Model

+Simulation.
+The diagram is part of the

+'Two Tanks' example that can be found in

+the 'Systems Engineering > Modelica

+Examples' section of Enterprise

+Architect's Example Model.

+par [block] BaseController [BaseController]

+cln: ReadSignal val : Real wal: Real wequal w c c c c c c c c c c c c c

+outCtr: e5 : CoutAct cOut: ActSignal Real {a=b}

+For further information, see the

+Parametric Diagrams, Parametric

+Diagram Modeling Assistant and

+Parametric Simulation Using

+OpenModelica Help topics.

+System-of-Sy In addition to developing system models,

+stems you can also design 'system-of-system'

+Modeling models, or system architectures, using the

+Unified Profile for DoDAF and MODAF

+(UPDM) or the Unified Architecture

+Framework (UAF); these are both

+accessible through the Systems Engineering Perspective with SysML.
 Requirements Management Enterprise Architect has an extensive suite of Requirements Management tools that can be applied to System Engineering, dove-tailed to the SysML Requirements modeling facility.
 See the SysML Requirements Model and Requirement Models Help topics.
-This image shows an example of a SysML Requirements diagram.
-Project Management Enterprise Architect has extensive Project Management and team support facilities to help you organize, support and manage both the Systems Engineering model content and the staff working on the project.
-Amongst other things, you can apply user security, organize and monitor resources, schedule tasks, apply Version Control and enable a range of discussions from simple messaging through informal topic discussion threads to formal reviews.
-For more information, see the Project Management and The Modeling Team Help sections.
+This image shows an example of a SysML Requirements diagram. req [package] Hybrid Suv Requirements [Requirements Satisfy Relationship] Project Management Enterprise Architect has extensive Project Management and team support facilities to help you organize, support and manage both the Systems Engineering model content and the staff working on the project.
+Amongst other things, you can apply user security, organize and monitor resources, schedule tasks, apply Version Control and enable a range of discussions

+from simple messaging through informal

+topic discussion threads to formal

+reviews.
+For more information, see the

+Project Management and The Modeling

+Team Help sections.